 1. Write it down.

-Take a piece of paper, or a notepad, and write down everything you did wrong.
-Start with two columns.
+Take a piece of paper or a notepad and write everything you did wrong.

-In the second column, beside each item from the first exercise, write down what you could do better.
+In the second column, beside each item from the first exercise, write what you could do better.

 While accepting failure is important, it is just as vital for us to identify how to avoid it next time.